-To order parts, call the Nordson Industrial Coating Systems Customer Support Center at (800) 433-9319 or contact your local Nordson representative.
+To order parts, call the Nordson Customer Service Center or your local Nordson representative.
+Use the parts list, and the accompanying illustration, to describe and locate parts correctly.

 Using the Illustrated Parts List

 Numbers in the Item column correspond to numbers that identify parts in illustrations following each parts list.
 The code NS (not shown) indicates that a listed part is not illustrated.
 A dash (-) is used when the part number applies to all parts in the illustration.